-Some other experiences such as working for faculty members in archival projects through CFCD grants or Quigley fellowships may also qualify as "practical experiences."
+Some other experiences such as working for faculty members in archival projects through CFCD grants or Quigley fellowships may also qualify as one of the two "practical experiences."

 - Paid internships at Smith repositories (SSC, SCA, MRBR), several each year, including CDO, SWG (SSC), Fraenkel (SSC).
 Most are term, some summer.